-- 7.10 The School must ensure that pupils know: - how to report any concerns and feel confident that they will be listened to and supported. - They can also report any concerns by emailing tellus@ofgl.co.uk, which is monitored by the Outcomes First Group's Quality Team. - Are aware they can contact the NSPCC dedicated helpline on 0800 136 663 or by emailing help@NSPCC.org.uk - Are aware of how to contact Childline (0800 1111) - 7.11 Staff are not permitted to use personal mobile phone devices, cameras or digital recording devices at any time during operational hours within the school.
-Staff should be supported to safely store away their personal devices during these times in a lockable personal storage area, with personal keys provided to each staff member.
+- 7.10 The School must ensure that pupils know: - how to report any concerns and feel confident that they will be listened to and supported. - They can also report any concerns by emailing tellus@ofgl.co.uk, which is monitored by the Outcomes First Group's Quality Team. - Are aware they can contact the NSPCC dedicated helpline on 0800 136 663 or by emailing help@NSPCC.org.uk - Are aware of how to contact Childline (0800 1111) - 7.11 Team members are not permitted to use personal mobile phone devices, cameras or digital recording devices at any time during operational hours within the school.
+Team members should be supported to safely store away their personal devices during these times in a lockable personal storage area, with personal keys provided to each team member.

-Staff are advised if they wish to take their personal devices out of storage, they are only permitted to do so during their designated break times, with the restriction of only doing so in the designated staff room area.
-Company devices will be provided as and where appropriate to support staff to capture images of any Learning & Development within the school.
+Team members are advised if they wish to take their personal devices out of storage, they are only permitted to do so during their designated break times, with the restriction of only doing so in the designated team members room area.
+Company devices will be provided as and where appropriate to support team members to capture images of any Learning & Development within the school.
 Visitors will also be made aware of the requirement for them to adhere to this procedure when arriving to site and undergoing the visitor sign in process.

-8.0 Safer Recruitment
+Safer Recruitment 8.0

-- 8.1 The Outcomes First Group's Safer Recruitment Policy sets the processes which must be followed for the recruitment of staff and volunteers, which includes the requirement for enhanced DBS and other checks.
-Schools and colleges must inform shortlisted candidates that online searches may be done as part of pre-recruitment checks. - 8.2 It is the responsibility of the Headteacher (or equivalent) to ensure that the Single Central Record is compliant with legislation and statutory guidance and kept up to date and is stored confidentially. - 8.3 It is the responsibility of the hiring manager at the school to ensure that copies of the documents used to verify the successful candidate's identity, right to work, required qualifications and references should be kept on their personnel file.
-The Headteacher (or equivalent) and Safeguarding Governor should conduct regular audits to assure themselves that the correct documents are in place and stored safely.
+- 8.1 The Outcomes First Group's Safer Recruitment Policy sets the processes which must be followed for the recruitment of team members, which includes the requirement for enhanced DBS and other checks.
+Schools and colleges must inform shortlisted candidates that online searches may be done as part of pre-recruitment checks. - 8.2 It is the responsibility of the Headteacher (or equivalent) to ensure that the Single Central Record is compliant with legislation and statutory guidance and kept up to date and is stored confidentially. - It is the responsibility of the hiring manager at the school to ensure that copies of the 8.3 documents used to verify the successful candidate's identity, right to work, required qualifications and references should be kept on their personnel file.
+The Headteacher (or equivalent) and Safequarding Governor should conduct regular audits to assure themselves that the correct documents are in place and stored safely.